MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

-This post provides a super-fast overview of my work coming out of a hackathon I participated in recently.
-My team at Smucker's decided to spend 3 hours exploring Instacart's [recently released open data](https://www.instacart.com/datasets/grocery-shopping-2017).
-At the end of a 3 hour development period, each team member shared their work and presented to our team lead.

-I didn't feel 3 hours was enough time to construct models or conduct machine learning work absent prior knowledge of the data.
-I decided to conduct a super brief analysis around repeat purchasing instead.
+In May, Instacart released a portion of their [order history](https://www.instacart.com/datasets/grocery-shopping-2017) for ML research and competitions.
+Because I currently work in Consumer Goods, this data really interested me because it provided a look into online shopping that I'm unable to obtain through our usual data sources in the office.

+Fortunately, our team was recently able to hold a 3 hour 'hackathon' to work with this data &amp; learn about its contents.
+Due to time constraints I pursued a more descriptive analysis; my findings from this analysis (and my one slide presentation) are shown below:

+---

 I used elements of the `tidyverse` to wrangle and visualize this data.